-(s) Income tax
+(t) Income Tax

 Income tax comprises current tax and deferred tax.
 Income tax is recognised in the income statement except to the extent that it relates to items recognised in other comprehensive income or directly in equity, in which case it is recognised in the same statement in which the related item appears.